 Neoprene from limestones

 Aside from petroleum, researchers found out that neoprene fabric can also be derived from a calcium carbonate mineral known as limestones.
-These rocks produce a lighter, more flexible, and more stretchable fabric compared to its predecessor.
+These rocks produce a lighter, more flexible, and more stretchable fabric compared to their predecessor.

 In the 1960s, many people believed that limestones are the ‘greener alternatives to petroleum’; however, this theory is inaccurate.
 Limestones are mined from the deepest of the earth, which doesn’t exactly make it environmentally friendly.
 Its sources are limited, and limestones are non-renewable.
 Also, converting this rock to become a fabric produces more carbon dioxide emissions than its oil-derived counterpart.